svkadmin/rhel_10-sway/README.md

 # rhel_10-sway

-Script to install sway on red hat 10
+Bash script to automize installation process of sway on RedHat 10 (Centos stream 10 - NOT TESTED YET)/

+Curently build with sway 1.10 and wlroots 18.2

-Script and sway is in early testing stages ***Be careful :)
+Script is in early stages of development so ***Be careful*** :)

+*TUI IS IN THE WORKS to install other packages.